About this Project

 Primary funding for the Medicago Hapmap project comes from the Plant Genome Program of the National Science Foundation.

-7th International Conference on Legume Genetics and Genomics Congress in combination with the International Food Legumes Research Conference (Saskatoon, Canada)
+7th International Conference on Legume Genetics and Genomics Congress and 6th International Food Legumes Research Conference (Saskatoon, Canada).

 Mt4.0 released by J. Craig Venter Institute.